harshita-priya/Hyundai-Map-Comparison/README.md

 ## Problem Statement
 - Mapping services such as **Google Maps, HERE Maps, and Mappls** provide different POI datasets, leading to inconsistencies.
+- Google Maps is considered as the reference standard, and data from HERE Maps and Mappls is compared against it to identify discrepancies.
+- Manual comparison and validation of POI data across platforms was time-consuming and inefficient.
+- With the rise of **EV adoption**, ensuring the availability and accuracy of **EV charging station** data is critical.
+- A scalable and automated solution was needed to **cross-verify and optimize mapping data integration**.
+- Mapping services such as **Google Maps, HERE Maps, and Mappls** provide different POI datasets, leading to inconsistencies.
 - Manual comparison and validation of POI data across platforms was time-consuming and inefficient.
 - With the rise of **EV adoption**, ensuring the availability and accuracy of **EV charging station** data is critical.
 - A scalable and automated solution was needed to **cross-verify and optimize mapping data integration**.